-Example interaction with chatbot on Facebook Messenger app that enables users to opt-in to receive content:
+Example of a chatbot interaction on Facebook Messenger that enables users to opt-in to receive content:

 9. Slow Loading Pages

-Speed is very important for pages which aim conversions.
-We appreciate testing every landing page for speed improvements.
+Speed is very important to pages which aim to convert.
+Therefore you should test landing pages for speed improvements.
 Over half of mobile users will abandon a page if it takes more than three seconds to load.

 Tip: Monitoring the bounce rate in Google Analytics helps to give a clear answer:

 “…if your home page is the gateway to the rest of your site (e.g., news articles, product pages, your checkout process) and a high percentage of users are viewing only your home page, then you don’t want a high bounce rate.

 On the other hand, if you have a single-page site like a blog, or offer other types of content for which single-page sessions are expected, then a high bounce rate is perfectly normal.”